lx-production/prana-stats-revamp/docs/manual-swap-server-review-guide.md

 - [ ] Keep `server/index.ts` composition-only.
 Move behavior into route/helper modules.
 - [ ] Avoid adding endpoint-specific logic to `server/index.ts`.
-- [ ] Consider a route table only if `server/apiRoutes.ts` grows further; do not abstract just for symmetry.
+- [ ] Consider a route table only if `server/getApiRoutes.ts` or `server/postApiRoutes.ts` grows further; do not abstract just for symmetry.

 ## Phase 3: Static Files, Root JSON, And Cache Headers